run-ai/docs/docs/developer/cluster-api/reference/inference.md

    runAsGid	<Object>
      Specifies the Unix group id with which the container should run.
 Will be used only if runAsUser is set to true.

+   runAsNonRoot	<Object>
+     Indicates that the container must run as a non-root user.
+If true, the Kubelet will validate the image at runtime to ensure that it does not run as UID 0 (root) and fail to start the container if it does.
+If unset or false, no such validation will be performed.

    runAsUid	<Object>
      Specifies the Unix user id with which the container running the created